OUR COVID-19 RESPONSE: Free Consultations for local businesses

 PageRank is just a score that represents the importance of your webpage as Google estimates it (By the way, that estimate of importance is considered to be Google’s opinion and protected in the US by the First Amendment).

-For many years, Google has stripped away PageRank from their toolbars and browsers and haven’t updated the PageRank score in years.
+For many years, Google has stripped away PageRank from their toolbars and browsers and hasn’t updated the PageRank score in years.
 It was last updated on Dec 6, 2013.

 So be prepared and plan accordingly.

-To know more about Google’s latest updates and recent trends, get in touch with Digital Evolutions, one of the recognized website design firms in Dubai.
+To know more about Google’s latest updates and recent trends, get in touch with Digital Evolutions, one of the recognized web design agency Dubai.

 Subscribe to our Blog